 Where to Find Good HVAC Help

-We asked survey recipients to rate companies they had used “inferior,” “adequate,” or “superior” for several questions: “doing work properly on the first try,” “starting and completing work promptly,” “advice on service options and costs,” and “overall quality.”
+Our surveys asked customers to rate HVAC companies they used as “inferior,” “adequate,” or “superior” for several questions: “doing work properly on the first try,” “starting and completing work promptly,” “advice on service options and costs,” and “overall quality.”
 Our Ratings Tables report the percent of surveyed customers who rated each company “superior” (as opposed to “inferior” or “adequate”) on each question.
-We also report the percent of each company’s surveyed customers who rated it “adequate” or “superior” (as opposed to “inferior”) for “overall quality.”
+The tables also report the percent of each company’s surveyed customers who rated it “adequate” or “superior” (as opposed to “inferior”) for “overall quality.”
 Click here for more information on our customer survey and other data.

 Many area heating and air-conditioning services consistently provide high-quality work: Several companies were rated “superior” for “overall quality” by 90 percent or more of their surveyed customers.
 But our Ratings Tables also reveal that some customers get burned by shoddy service: some companies received “superior” overall ratings from only 60 percent or fewer of their surveyed customers.

 Our Ratings Tables also show counts of complaints we gathered from the Consumer Protection Division of the Washington Office of the Attorney General for a recent two-year period and complaint rates relative to the volume of work companies do.
 Click here for more information on reported complaint counts and rates.